 Viral hemorrhagic fevers (VHFs) are a group of febrile illnesses caused by RNA viruses from several viral families.
 These highly infectious viruses lead to a potentially lethal disease syndrome characterized by fever, malaise, vomiting, mucosal and gastrointestinal (GI) bleeding, edema, and hypotension.
-The four viral families known to cause VHF disease in humans include the Arenaviridae, Bunyaviridae, Filoviridae, and Flaviviridae.
+Four viral families are known to cause VHFs in humans: Arenaviridae, Bunyaviridae, Filoviridae, and Flaviviridae.
 General characteristics of these viral families can be found in the table below.

-The image below depicts palatal petechiae and hemorrhage in a patient with Ebola hemorrhagic fever.
+The image below depicts palatal petechiae and hemorrhage in a patient with Ebola virus disease (EVD).

 See Ebola: Care, Recommendations, and Protecting Practitioners, a Critical Images slideshow, to review treatment, recommendations, and safeguards for healthcare personnel.